dlm1223/fantasy-football-optimization/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-2-1.png)

-From this chart, you can see that certain players are easier to project.
+From this chart, you can see that certain positions are easier to project.
 DST expectedly is very hard to rank preseason so is an obvious candidate to draft late.
+You can also see that the outside ranks have similar predictive accuracy to ADP.Rank.
 AGG.rank is just the mean of the outside ranks.
 This plot is a bit unfair though, because positions with a larger sample size will have their correlation unfairly inflated due to being able to rank further down into benchwarmer players.
 I’ll reproduce the plot with the top 12